2023 NFL mock draft: First-round projections

 — 3.
 Arizona (4-13) — Jalen Carter, DL, Georgia, Jr.

-The offensive and defensive lines are both very problematic, but with JJ Watt retiring and Zach Allen facing free agency, the Cardinals will need to replenish the pass rush immediately.
+The offensive and defensive lines are both very problematic, but with JJ Watt retiring and Zach Allen facing free agency, new GM Monti Ossenfort (former Titans director of player personnel) will need to replenish the pass rush immediately.
 Carter, arguably the most talented player on a historically-great Bulldogs defense that saw five prospects selected in the first round last year, is a scheme-wrecker and can attack an offense from any position on the defensive line.
 Top needs: OL, Edge, DB

 — 4.
 Indianapolis (4-12-1) — CJ Stroud, QB, Ohio St., Jr.

 GM Chris Ballard has tried to address the quarterback position through the trade market.
 There will be some options in free agency, but he'll likely have to draft one regardless.
-Despite dealing with several injuries at wide receiver, Stroud didn't miss a beat this season — he was second in touchdown passes (41) and QBR (88.9) in 2022 — and nearly beat the defending national champions with 348 yards and four TDs, while showcasing his scrambling ability (he's a traditional pocket passer).
+Stroud kept us guessing his intentions all the way up until the deadline on Monday.
+Despite dealing with several injuries at wide receiver, he didn't miss a beat this season — he was second in touchdown passes (41) and QBR (88.9) in 2022 — and nearly beat the defending national champions with 348 yards and four TDs, while showcasing his scrambling ability (he's a traditional pocket passer).
 Top needs: QB, WR, CB

 — 5.
 Seattle from Denver (5-12) — Bryan Bresee, DL, Clemson, So.